apify/apify-docs/sources/academy/webscraping/scraping_basics_python/09_getting_links.md

 from urllib.parse import urljoin
 ```

-Next, we'll change the `parse_product()` function so that it also takes the base URL as an argument, and then joins it with the relative URL to the product page:
+Next, we'll change the `parse_product()` function so that it also takes the base URL as an argument and then joins it with the relative URL to the product page:

 ```py
 # highlight-next-line